 |Conversion to Resident Account||Convertible to a resident account upon change of status||Convertible to a resident account upon change of status|

 Please note that these features may vary slightly depending on the specific bank and regulations.
 Always consult with the bank and verify the information before opening an account.

 You can select the best bank for NRE Account based on the services and benefits offered by a particular bank.
-You can always opt for following banks as they are the largest and have a more defined global presence.
+You can always opt for the following best bank in India for NRIs as they are the largest and have a more defined global presence.

 - State Bank of India (SBI)

 At SBNRI, we have selected the top 5 NRI banks in India that offer a wonderful overall experience in terms of NRI Account Opening and maintenance when applied with SBNRI:

 - Yes Bank

 - IndusInd Bank